bbgdzxng1/cta608-in-vbi/README.md

 _"5.3 Data Formats.
 The data signal shall be coded using non-return-to-zero (NRZ) format and employing standard ASCII 7 bit plus ODD parity character codes."_

 This script does not apply NRZ encoding.
-The FFmpeg `readeia608` filter sucessfully decoded the waveform without NRZ encoding being applied.
-This requires futher investigation.
+The FFmpeg `readeia608` filter sucessfully decodes the waveform without NRZ encoding being applied to the signal.
+This requires futher investigation...
+- CLARIFICATION...
+In "The Closed Captioning Handbook", Robson writes... _"The data itself consists of two non-return-to-zero (NRZ) encoded characters, each containing seven data bits (b0-b6) and one odd parity bit (b7).
+The high (one) level is 50+12 IRE, and the low (zero) level is —-2 to +12 IRE."_  This helps clarify... it is not the _waveform_ or _signal_ that is NRZ encoded, but rather the encoding of the two characters.

 ### Why use Python PIL?